maivincent/arribachocolat/_i18n/en/_posts/2024-02-24-herencia-70-puro.md

 ---
 layout: post
-title:  "Herencia Esmeraldas - 70% Cacao"
+title: Herencia Esmeraldas - 70% Cacao
 tags: [Dark, Pure]
 categories: [Herencia]
 ---

 Rich and light, delicate and powerful, this is a balanced and controlled bar.
 Rather woody notes, a slight hazelnut flavor and a touch of fresh grape present themselves with a silky, melting texture.